Antoine2a/fallguys-tools/README.md

 TODO :

 -   trying to display all speedrun times in one page
+-   tool to compare your time to other (easyly)
 -   speedrun section for french people (initial purpose of the project)
 -   creator mod sharing map
 -   strategy tips wesbite ?